-On the DSI board, the signal input/output terminal block (see Figure 3-2, item 16) allows, up to, two channels for wiring.
-Figure 4-7 shows a detailed depiction of a signal input/output terminal block.
-A 4-20mA signal output is always present with either on-board sensor(s) or remote transmitter(s).
-If an on-board sensor is not employed, each channel can handle the input for a remote transmitter, typically a 4-20mA current signal.
-Refer to the DSI layout in Figure 5-2 for channel orientation.
-Table 5-7 defines the current output the DSI will supply on the 4-20mA signal when connected to a sensor module which utilizes a voltage signal out (AMC Multidrop Sensor Module).
+On the DSI board, the signal input/output terminal block (see Figure 3-2, item 15) allows for wiring.
+Figure 4-6 shows a detailed depiction of a signal input/output terminal block.
+A 4-20mA signal output is always present with either an on-board sensor or remote transmitter.
+If an on-board sensor is not employed, the DSI can be configured to accept the input for a remote transmitter, typically a 4-20mA current signal.
+Refer to Figure 5-2 for DSI layout.
+Table 5-7 defines the current output the DSI will supply on the 4-20mA signal when connected to a Sensor Module which utilizes a voltage signal out (AMC Multidrop Sensor Module).
 The following subsections detail transmitter, building automation, and VFD wiring.